SmingHub/Sming/Sming/Arch/Host/README.rst

 telnet can connect to it.
 Without ``pause`` you’ll lose any serial output at startup.)

 Note: For Windows users, ``putty`` is a good alternative to telnet.
-It has options to for things like carriage-return/linefeed translation (“\\n” -> “\\r\\n`”).
+It also has options for things like carriage-return/linefeed translation (“\\n” -> “\\r\\n`”).
 Run using::

    putty telnet://localhost:10000